Gistyr/domain-for-sale/README.md

-The webpage that is displayed on domains that I own but do not use.
-Hosted on Cloudflare Pages.
+Simple webpage for investment domains